sbanka/.puppet/modules/stdlib/README.markdown

 join
 ----
-This function joins an array into a string using a seperator.
+This function joins an array into a string using a separator.

 *Examples:*